Changes To The South Australian Succession Act

 How To Write A Good Will

 My estate plan is a constant work in progress.
-Which is what makes it good!
+Which is what makes it good.
 My estate plan is a constant work in progress.
 Not because I don’t have my s**t in a pile but because I don’t want to just leave a will.
 I want to leave a good will.
-A good will plans […]
+A good will plans for right now – not for some far distant, unknown future – but what life would look like if you […]

 Estate Planning with kindness and compassion

-When it comes to estate planning, people deserve better.
-You deserve better.
+When it comes to estate planning, done is better than perfect.
 If you’re anything like me, perfectionism can stop you from getting things done.
-Getting your roots touched up, folding your laundry, getting that box of stuff out of your boot and into the op shop.
-Or doing your estate planning.
-I get worried […]
+Getting your roots touched up, folding your laundry, getting that box of stuff out of your boot and into the op shop – and of course top of most people’s list – getting your will done.
+For years I’d dreamed about starting my own business but perfectionism held me back.
+I […]

 SOUND BITES